arsalan-akhtar/sisl-GUI/README.md

 ### If you don't have sisl installed

-Install sisl in a virtual environment
+Install sisl in a virtual environment by following this instructions:

 #### Building a virtual environment